How to Fix Drum light failure on Whirlpool WFW9620HW (Front Load)

 The following symptoms suggest your Whirlpool WFW9620HW is experiencing a drum light failure.

-These issues are most commonly caused by a burned-out LED bulb assembly, a faulty door switch failing to trigger the light circuit, or worn wiring connections leading to the light socket.
+These issues are typically caused by either a burned-out LED bulb assembly, a faulty door switch that fails to trigger the light circuit, or worn wiring connections leading to the light socket.

 Tools & Parts Needed